ontoligent-design/polo2/README.md

 # Polo2

+## Introduction

+Polo was written to allow me to explore the logic of topic models in a practical way.

+* Converts a raw corpus into a relational database with a normalized model
+* Provides a wrapper to MALLET
+* Compiles resutls into a relational database with a normalized model
+* Provides a web interface to the topic model

 ## Requirements
 * Python 3
     * Polo is written in Python 3.6, but earlier versions of 3 should work.
 If you don't